Adhering To The Highest Journalistic Standards

 Menaker went on to say "after AKC disciplined him, he dramatically reduced the number of litters he registered with us and therefore was no longer subject to AKC inspection.
 However, although he had been disciplined by the AKC and, according to press reports his state license had been revoked, he continued to operate a sizeable breeding operation ‘under the radar’.”

-When he learned "it finally happened" an AKC judge remarked "they (AKC) knew about him for a long time.
+We were stunned to learn that AKC knew about the puppy mill and did nothing but suspend Wolf for six months and let his partner continue on.
+A prominent AKC judge called, said with disgust "it finally happened ...they (AKC) knew about him for a long time.
 Some get slapped and some people nothing.
 It seems to be based on who you are and who and what you know.
 That's the only logic in who gets by."

 AKC Inspected (or not) High Volume Breeder?

 According to AKC, prior to 2004, both Wolf and Trottier were designated as “high volume breeders” and "their dogs and facilities were inspected by the AKC in accordance with AKC policy.
 According to the most recent AKC inspection report, dated May 2004, Wolf claimed to have only 45 dogs and 8 puppies, which were determined to be maintained in acceptable conditions."

 One reader summed it up.
 "Sure, they inspect and take the miller's word for how many dogs are there?
 So what I'm hearing is they don't even bother to look?"
 Fair comment.
 No explanation from AKC.